 SGSP E-W Traverse (Quinnipiac/Blue Trail) and Connectors

-Sleeping Giant State Park, Wallingford & Hamden, ~4.5 miles total (solo)
+Sleeping Giant State Park, Hamden, ~4.5 miles total (solo)

 October 20, 2012

 This page is a couple of things: The completion of my Sleeping Giant State Park Giant Master challenge and the beginning of my Quinnipiac Trail hike.
-It’s not as confusing as it sounds; The Quinnipiac Trail begins (or ends) a mile or so east of the park just over the town line in Wallingford.
+It’s not as confusing as it sounds; The Quinnipiac Trail begins (or ends) a mile or so east of the park at the North Haven town line.
 It is known as the Blue Trail within the park, traverses the entirety of the Giant himself more or less from route 15 over to route 10.

 (The “first” – or last – 4 miles of the venerable Quinnipiac Trail were removed in 2016 or so.
-It used to travel south through Quinnipiac River State Park in Wallingford, but that section was literally impossible to traverse.)
+It used to travel south through Quinnipiac River State Park in North Haven, but that section was literally impossible to traverse.)

 Now it officially starts (or ends) at the Hartford Turnpike Trailhead.
 Only completists would bother starting here though, as the first bit east of the park is fairly featureless and the parking situation is dicey.
 I parked on Chestnut Lane where the trail crosses it and bumbled down towards Hartford Turnpike in the pre-dawn darkness.
 Perhaps that’s why I think it’s featureless… I couldn’t really see any features.